 The Zwilling Enfinigy table blender is up there with some of the pricier blenders on this list.
 But what you get for the money is a capable all-round blender that offers ample speeds as well as three blending programmes and a self-clean programme.
 The serrated blade blitzed through all of our test foods with ease, but if you’re looking for a blender that can handle big batches of soup, this 1.4 litre jug might be too small.

 It’s a sleek and streamlined blender that matches several other appliances in the Enfinigy range.
-The controls are simple to use and it won’t switch on until the lid is firmly locked into position which is a great safety feature.
-On balance though, we were disappointed with the clarity of the backlit display and the fact the jug can’t go in the dishwasher.
+We thought the controls were simple to use, and liked that it doesn't switch on until the lid is firmly locked into position – a great safety feature.
+On balance though, we were disappointed with the clarity of the backlit display and that the jug can’t go in the dishwasher.

 Read our full Zwilling Enfinigy table blender review.